Fierydragon47/spicetify-docs/docs/getting-started.md

 ### Windows

-This is the installation method what we recommend for most users.
+This is the installation method that we recommend for most users.
 It is the fastest and most reliable way to install Spicetify.
 It also includes the [**Spicetify Marketplace**](https://github.com/spicetify/spicetify-marketplace) that gives you access to a tab in Spotify's sidebar that allows you to search for and install _themes_, _extensions_, and _snippets_.

 #### Powershell (pre-built binary)